hazelcast/hazelcast/hazelcast-documentation/src/StartingClusterClient.md

     }
 }
 ```
--   When you run it, you will see the client properly connecting to the cluster and printing the map size as **3**.
+-   When you run it, you see the client properly connecting to the cluster and printing the map size as **3**.

 Hazelcast also offers a tool, **Management Center**, that enables you to monitor your cluster.
 To use it, deploy the `mancenter-`*`<version>`*`.war` included in the ZIP file to your web server.
 You can use it to monitor your maps, queues, and other distributed data structures and nodes.
 Please see the [Management Center section](#management-center) for usage explanations.